codeation/impress/README.md

 IMPRESS_TERMINAL_PATH=../it/it go run ./examples/simple/
 ```

-Steps 0-2 are needed to build a impress terminal binary.
-See [impress terminal page](https://codeation.github.io/impress/it-driver.html) for other options for downloading or building impress terminal app.
+Steps 0-2 are needed to build an impress terminal binary.
+See the [impress terminal page](https://codeation.github.io/impress/it-driver.html) for other options for downloading or building the impress terminal.

 ## Technical details